-The time frame from this is totally up to you.
+The time frame for this is totally up to you.
 However, you can consider booking the venue first, then set all the rest of the vendors on dates that will coincide with your budget/funding schedule.

 The venue research then takes a little bit longer as these things have to be seen in person to really understand if it does, in fact, match your vision, or at least has the possibility that will enable you to execute your vision.

 You might consider giving yourself a little bit longer to research, visit and decide on the venue.
 Venue and catering are where the bulk of the budget will be spent, and it is helpful to spend some time on research to ensure that the budget and the vision somehow meet reasonably.